-- If CPRIT's screening/prevention programs, research advances, and other initiatives reduce the incidence of cancer over time to equal the average of current levels observed in the five states with the lowest incidence and death rates, notable economic benefits would be realized.
-The Perryman Group estimates that the gains stemming from a substantial reduction in cancer incidence by 2040 would include \$13.4 billion in gross product and about 131,700 permanent jobs.
-Fiscal benefits of such a reduction in cancer incidence include an estimated \$749.7 million to the State each year and \$334.7 million to local government entities (in constant 2014 dollars).
-Moreover, these benefits do not include the obvious gains in quality of life and would not be restricted to Texas; they would bring better outcomes throughout the country and, indeed, the entire world. - CPRIT programs and grants are helping attract key researchers to Texas.
+2015 dollars).
+Moreover, these benefits do not include the obvious gains in quality of life and would not be restricted to Texas; they would bring better outcomes throughout the country and, indeed, the entire world.

+CPRIT programs and grants are helping attract key researchers and companies to Texas.
+During the last year, four companies who received grants relocated to Texas.
+They include Essa Pharma, Immatics Biotechnologies, Armada Pharmaceuticals, and Beta Cat Pharmaceuticals.
+Recipients of CPRIT grants also published over 1,000 articles and received or applied for over 100 patents in the last year.
 The Institute's role as a potential catalyst for development of Texas' biomedical industries can help establish the Lone Star State as a center for such development.
 The economic gains from such economic development would be significant.
-The Perryman Group estimates that if Texas achieves a concentration in the biomedical industry (pharmaceuticals and medical equipment) by 2040 equivalent to that of the US, incremental gains would include \$19.1 billion in annual gross product and 174,800 jobs.
-If the state's concentration in the biomedical industry in 2040 reached a level equivalent to California, the incremental economic benefits would include \$26.9 billion in gross product each year and nearly 241,600 jobs.
+The Perryman Group estimates that if Texas achieves a concentration in the biomedical industry (pharmaceuticals and medical equipment) by 2040 equivalent to that of the US, incremental gains would include \$18.1 billion in annual gross product and almost 167,690 jobs.
+If the state's concentration in the biomedical industry in 2040 reached a level equivalent to California, the incremental economic benefits would include \$24.2 billion in gross product each year and about 220,000 jobs.